 - olive oil: to brush on the salmon before coating and baking

-- Simply rinse and pat dry your salmon fillet, remove the pin bones if they haven't already been removed and slice into serving-sized pieces.
+- Simply rinse and pat dry your fresh salmon fillet, remove the pin bones if they haven't already been removed and slice into serving-sized pieces.

 - Coat with the chopped pistachios, pressing them evenly into the spread.

-- 1 tbsp olive oil extra virgin
+- 2 teaspoon olive oil extra virgin

 - sea salt and pepper

-- 2 tbsp Dijon mustard
+- 2 tablespoon Dijon mustard

-- 1 tbsp fresh lemon juice
+- 1 tablespoon fresh lemon juice

 - Preheat oven to 375°F.